csiro-data-school/regex/_episodes/03-egrep-find.md

 You may have used the command 'grep' before, which allows you to search for a matching string.
-It may be given a file name, to mak it search within a file:
+It may be given a file name, to make it search within a file:
 ~~~
 grep 'react' wordplay1.txt
 ~~~